Technical specification

 5.1.5 Verifying the validity of the certificate

-The verification is done using three elements in the identity token: iat, nbf, exp.
+The verification is done using two elements in the identity token: iat and exp.
 The client application uses its own clock to verify the validity.
 The following details should be verified:

 2) that the “expired” time has not been reached:

-The identity token must be obtained immediately or within 30 seconds.
-When the time limit is exceeded, the identity token will not be issued.
+The identity token must be obtained as soon as possible within 30 seconds.
+When the time limit is exceeded, the authorization code expires and identity token will not be issued.

 5.1.6 Verifying the authentication method used in authentication